 A lot of simple day to day things inspire me.
 I love California.
 I love the outdoors.
 I love history.
 I love old things.
 I collect things.
 I love discovering things.
 I always find useful ways to repurpose things.
 Those are inspirations in my work.
 I grew up in Sonoma County, but I've spent the majority of my life working in the Bay Area.
 Today I split my time between both places to seek balance.
 I turned to painting many years ago to help get me through an emotionally difficult time in my life.
 Naturally it led me to discover my passion for printmaking.

 Kelly is a Northern California based multidisciplinary, mixed media artist raised in Sonoma County.
 She has spent the last two decades living, working and consulting as a creative professional within the Bay Area.
 Since 2004, Kelly’s art has been sold at her former Berkeley boutique Relish At Home and in various shops internationally.
 Her designs have been featured in print & online publications including the San Francisco Chronicle, Sunset, Apartment Therapy, Real Simple, and Martha Stewart Weddings.
 Kelly has a BA in Textile Design from San Francisco State University.
-In 2019 she received certification in the field of Printmaking Arts from Diablo Valley College, and served as a Teaching Assistant to her mentor, Toru Sugita, Professor of Printmaking Arts, and Chair of the Diablo Valley Fine Art Department.
+In 2019 she received certification in the field of Printmaking Arts from Diablo Valley College, and served as a teaching assistant to her mentor, Toru Sugita, Professor of Printmaking Arts at Diablo Valley Community College.
 Kelly is a member of the California Society of Printmakers and the Oakland Art Association.